edgeof8/tIRC/README.md

 ## Project Status

-**PyRC is under active development.** The focus is on continuously enhancing its feature set, improving code modularity, and ensuring overall stability.
-Recent development cycles have included a major architectural refactoring to centralize state management, significant work on DCC functionality, a more robust event-driven `/server` command, an enhanced `/help` system, and a reliable headless testing framework.
-We welcome contributions and feedback as the project evolves.
+**PyRC is a stable and mature IRC client** that continues to evolve with regular updates and improvements.
+The current focus is on enhancing stability, improving the user experience, and maintaining compatibility with modern IRC networks.
+Recent development has focused on robust state management, reliable session persistence, and improved IRCv3 support.
+We welcome contributions and feedback to help make PyRC even better.

 ## Recent Changes

+### Bug Fixes and Stability Improvements

+- **Improved UI Startup Flow:** Fixed an issue where the client would not automatically switch to an auto-joined channel on startup.
+The UI now reliably starts in the "Status" window and switches focus only after successful channel join.
+- **Enhanced Session Persistence:** Resolved a bug where the list of joined channels was not being correctly restored from the session state file, ensuring a consistent experience across restarts.
+- **Robust IRCv3 Support:** Improved message parsing for modern IRC servers, fixing issues with IRCv3 message tags and capability negotiation.
+- **Reliable State Management:** Fixed an `AttributeError` in the capability negotiator and improved overall state handling for more stable connections.

 **UI Improvements:**